wenguanwang/DHF1K/README.md

 Citation:

-	@article{wang2018revisiting,
+	@InProceedings{Wang_2018_CVPR,
-  		title={Revisiting Video Saliency: A Large-scale Benchmark and a New Model}, author={Wang, Wenguan and Shen, Jianbing and Guo, Fang and Cheng, Ming-Ming and Borji, Ali}, journal={arXiv preprint arXiv:1904.09146}, year={2019},
+	author = {Wang, Wenguan and Shen, Jianbing and Guo, Fang and Cheng, Ming-Ming and Borji, Ali}, title = {Revisiting Video Saliency: A Large-Scale Benchmark and a New Model}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition}, year = {2018}
 	}

 If you find our dataset is useful, please cite above paper.